-AGE - This category prevents derial of employment and/or educational MARITAL STATUS - This category prevents derial of employment and/or opportunities because of a person's age.
+AGE - This category prevents denial of employment and/or educational MARITAL STATUS - This category prevents denial of employment and/or educational opportunities because of a person's marital status; i.e. single, married,

-MARITAL STATUS - This category prevents derial of employment and/or educational opportunities because of a person's age.
+CITIZENSHIP STATUS - This category prevents denial of employment and/ or educational opportunities because of a person's citizenship or immigration status.